-We will begin the 2020-21 School Year in a Hybrid Learning Model
+We began the 2020-21 School Year in a Hybrid Learning Model

 Lakeville Area Schools has prepared a comprehensive Safe Learning Plan for the Hybrid Model.
 You can read the entire plan by clicking this link or the picture to the right.
 This document covers a number of major topics, including how students will learning at the Elementary, Middle and High School level, PreK programs, child care, meals, transportation and student devices.
 Click the icons below for a summary of some of these topics.

 INDIVIDUALIZED STUDENT SUPPORT SERVICES